sabinevidal/100-days-of-code/log.md

 **Today:** Played with Swift Playgrounds, and worked on getting the portfolio working.
 Then got ridiculously distracted looking at coding bootcamps and whether that was an option for me.

 **Thoughts:** Playgrounds is getting more interesting.
+Just practicing stuff slowly, but everything is becoming a lot more natural, and working out the algorithms is also coming quicker to me.
-I feel like I need to be immersed in code for a bit, have intentional time dedicated to learning, instead of what I'm doing at the moment, which is trying to learn what I can, but feeling like I need to be job hunting but knowing I don't have the skills (both coding or job hunting) to be doing a job yet.
+On the coding bootcamp: I feel like I need to be immersed in code for a bit, have intentional time dedicated to learning, instead of what I'm doing at the moment, which is trying to learn what I can, but feeling like I need to be job hunting but knowing I don't have the skills (both coding or job hunting) to be ablt to get, let alone do a job yet.
+I'm really enjoying what I'm doing, and definitely enjoying going deeper with Swift and C than just the frontend from before (though still need to brush on ym JS).
+I could see myself taking on more full stack projects, or maybe even backend (with the occasional website thrown in, and obviously app design).
+But we'll see.
+It's a bit of an odd time and I can't just jump into decisions (...anymore), so will mull over it.
+And do an exorbitant amount of research.

-**Learning Opportunities:**
+**Learning Opportunities:** Can mapping out my bootcamp options be a learning opportunity?
+No?
+Okay...
+I have the beginnings of a spreadsheet, but I feel like that might be a bit too much,

 **Link(s) to work**

 ### Day 49: November 20

 **Today:** Took a day off yesterday as I had life admin and also got stuck in coding bootcamp research.
 Today I got back on it, a couple levels on Playgrounds and then attempting CS50 pset1 Cash.

-**Thoughts:**
+Still trying to get the portfolio up and running.

+**Thoughts:** There's so many WordPress logins...
+I can't keep track of them all.
+Playgrounds is getting fantastically more complicated.
+I'm working through it slowly, but really absorbing everything.
+Can't wait to build my first acctual Swift app!
+The CS50 problem sets are deceptive.
+They seem liek they'll be easy, then they're ridiculously hard and you don't know where to start, and then suddenly it starts working, everything makes sense, so you submit, and then you fail and you realise you have the whole thing wrong.
+I love it, but also hate it, and I guess that's the point.
+Onwards and upwards!

 **Learning Opportunities:** Gonna be going through the problems I encounter with pset1 Cash and 'live' blog how I solve them:
 Struggled with getting the cents to round accurately without rounding too much.
 As at first try input: 3.60 with `int cents = round(dollars * 100);` output: 300... which is not what I'm looking for...